SofaComplianceRobotics/Emio.demo_sensing/demo_sensing.md

     python gatewayTurtleNode.py
     ```

-3. Launch the simulation by clicking the Run SOFA button below.
+3. Launch the simulation by clicking the SOFA button below.
 On the GUI (see image above):
+    0. Redo the steps of the __Force Estimation Demo__ section
     1. From the __Input/Output__ window, in the __Output__ section, select the topic __Sensor/Force__
-    2. and then click the __Publish__ button
+    2. Then click the __Publish__ button
     #runsofa-button("assets/labs/demo_sensing/demo_sensing.py")

 ::::